afondiel/computer-science-notebook/README.md

 ## Overview

-Throughout my consulting job as Software Engineer I had a chance to work with many clients from different industries such as Automobile safety & comfort, electrification and sustainable innovations to Agriculture, etc.
+Throughout my consulting job as Software Engineer I had a chance to work with many clients from different industries such as Automobile, safety & comfort, electrification & sustainable innovations to Agriculture, etc.

-I decided to gather some notes from my personal experiences and projects about those essential resources that any Software Engineer should have when working in any industry.
-This includes : skills, tools, drawbacks, etc.
+I decided to gather some notes from my personal experiences and projects about some essential resources that any Software Engineer should have while working in any industry.
+This includes skills, tools, drawbacks, etc.

 ## Motivation

-The motivation behind this project is to build a kind of [Whole "Software Engineering"](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) Catalogue for any industry.
+The motivation behind this project is to build a kind of [Whole "Software Engineering" Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) for any industry.

 The main idea behind this project is to an "hello world" documentation for anyone who want to start a career in Computer Science & Software Engineering either you are a newbie or an advanced programmer.